-Ultra HD Blu-ray discs are now on sale worldwide and in the UK, and include titles from 20th Century Fox, Sony Pictures and Warner Bros.
+Ultra HD Blu-ray discs are now on sale worldwide and in the UK, with a number of titles now available from 20th Century Fox, Sony Pictures and Warner Bros.

 Will Ultra HD Blu-ray players play existing Blu-rays?

-Yes, Ultra HD Blu-ray players will be fully backwards-compatible with existing Blu-rays.
-Ultra HD Blu-ray discs won't play on old players and there's little chance of upgrades for existing BD players, though - so you will need a new 4K Blu-ray player to get involved.
+Yes, Ultra HD Blu-ray players are fully backwards-compatible with existing Blu-rays.
+Ultra HD Blu-ray discs won't play on old players and you can't upgrade old decks, so you will need a new 4K Blu-ray player.

 What TV do you need for Ultra HD Blu-ray?

-On the one hand, an Ultra HD Blu-ray player will work on pretty much any TV - but of course unless it's an 4K Ultra HD TV, you won't see the full resolution.
-If your TV doesn't have the HEVC codec, the player will downscale the disc's content accordingly.
+An Ultra HD Blu-ray player will work with pretty much any TV, but unless it's a 4K Ultra HD TV you won't see the disc's full-fat 4K resolution on screen.
+If your TV doesn't support it, the player will downscale the disc's content accordingly.

 Any 4K TV should deliver a 4K picture, but only TVs with the latest spec will be able to take full advantage of what Ultra HD Blu-rays can offer.
-Your TV will ideally need to support HDR, which is increasingly seen as one of the key factors for getting the best possible picture.
-So if you want to make sure you're seeing 4K Blu-ray at its best, then check it's HDR-compatible.
+This includes HDR, which is increasingly seen as one of the key factors for getting the best possible picture.

 Do you need a new AV receiver for Ultra HD Blu-ray?

-Yes and no. If your system currently uses an AV receiver to do the HDMI switching,and carry the audio and video over HDMI around your system, then this won't work with 4K Blu-ray unless your AV receiver is 4K-compatible.
+Yes and no. If your system currently uses an AV receiver to do the HDMI switching,and carry audio/video over HDMI around your system, then this won't work with 4K Blu-ray unless your AV receiver is 4K-compatible.

-The good news is that most recent home cinema amplifers released in the last year or so will be 4K compatible, such as the Award-winning Denon AVR-X2200W, for example.
+The good news is most home cinema amplifiers released in the last three years have been 4K compatible, from 2015's Award-winning Denon AVR-X2200W to the current Sony STR-DN1080.
 Look for HDCP 2.2 and HDMI 2.0a in the specifications for a clear indication of 4K compatibility.

-If your AV receiver isn't 4K-compatible, then you will need to run a separate HDMI cable from your Ultra HD Blu-ray player to your screen for 4K video, as well as one from the player to your amplifier for audio - this is why the new 4K Blu-ray players have two HDMI outputs.
+If your AV receiver isn't 4K-compatible, you will need to run a separate HDMI cable from your Ultra HD Blu-ray player to your screen for 4K video, as well as one from the player to your amplifier for audio - this is why some 4K Blu-ray players have two HDMI outputs.

 Is Ultra HD Blu-ray worth it?

-While Ron Martin, VP of Panasonic's Hollywood Lab and a crucial player in the development of Ultra HD Blu-ray, told What Hi-Fi? that 4K discs would beat 4K streaming: "[A disc format] is the only repeatable, reliable way to do it.
+Ron Martin, VP of Panasonic's Hollywood Lab and a crucial player in the development of Ultra HD Blu-ray, told What Hi-Fi?
+4K discs will beat 4K streaming: "[a disc format] is the only repeatable, reliable way to do it.
 Streaming has certain advantages but many disadvantages."